-First Nations Cultural Experiences
+First Nations cultural experiences

 Today, the awe-inspiring coastal landscapes of the Pacific Rim region remain integral to the livelihood and heritage of the Nuu-chah-nulth people.
 Pacific Rim National Park Reserve and First Nation partners are working together to continue the age-long practice of welcoming and sharing Nuu-chah-nulth history, traditions, and culture with visitors.

-Kisitis Visitor Centre:
+Kwisitis Visitor Centre:

 National Aboriginal Day: